 - The internal surface of the left ventricle has irregular muscular elevations (trabeculae carnea) and papillary muscles (anterior and posterior). - The inflow tract of the ventricle receives blood from the left atrium through the left atrioventricular (AV) orifice.
 The left AV valve or bicuspid (mitral) valve guards this orifice. - The outflow tract, the aortic vestibule, leads into the aorta.
-The aortic valve guards the aortic orifice.
+The aortic valve guards the orifice of aorta.

-The heart values allow blood to flow smoothly and freely in one direction.
+The heart valves allow blood to flow smoothly and freely in one direction.

-- There are two atrioventricular (AV) values (right and left), which allow blood to flow from the atria to the ventricles. - a) The right AV value or tricuspid value consists of three cusps (or leaflets): anterior cusp, posterior cusp and septal cusp. - b) The left AV valve or bicuspid valve consists of two cusps (or leaflets): anterior cusp and posterior cusp.
+- There are two atrioventricular (AV) valves (right and left), which allow blood to flow from the atria to the ventricles. - a) The right AV valve or tricuspid valve consists of three cusps (or leaflets): anterior, posterior and septal. - The left AV valve or bicuspid valve consists of two cusps (or leaflets): anterior and posterior.
 It resembles a bishop's miter (headdress), that's why it is named mitral valve too.